Celebrating Literacy Week at the FAA: Inspiring Reading and Writing Through Engaging Student Activities

 Play-Based Learning at the French American Academy: Where Play, Purpose, and Learning Meet

-Author: Lola Gueguen Many parents hear the terms “play-based learning” or “playful learning” and wonder whether children are simply playing at school rather than truly learning.
+Author: Lola Gueguen Many parents hear the terms “play-based learning” or “playful learning” in preschool and wonder whether children are simply playing at school rather than truly learning.
 It is natural to question what learning looks like in a play-based environment and what educational philosophy guides it.
-At the French American Academy, play-based learning in preschool is […]
+At the French American Academy, play-based learning in […]